 After three days of cooking for family and friends over Christmas, J and I drove to Toronto.
 Many parts of the United States are quite beautiful but our 480 mile route from Washington DC was not one of them.
 To be fair, we couldn’t see much a lot of the way because of the fog, but the towns we passed through ranged from a bit sad to decrepit.
 Large Victorian and Queen Anne houses in some towns attested to bygone prosperity, but the only attractive town we came across that was thriving, was Ellicottville in western New York state.

 New found poverty blankets much of rural America like a shroud, and the grey, damp conditions and the denuded winter landscape merely exposed and amplified it.
 Nobody seems to know what to do about this wholesale decline, although the larger mystery is why the people who are affected the worst persist in voting against their own self-interest.
-Only in the yards of the most ramshackle piles are there ‘Trump 2020’ signs.
-The irony is too awful and many people have written books to try and explain it.
-In the absence of any unanimity, I’m going with David Hume who, in the 18th century, wrote ‘there are principles in human nature that work towards the defeat of reason’.
+I’m going with David Hume who, in the 18th century, wrote ‘there are principles in human nature that work towards the defeat of reason’.
 Around the same time his compatriot Adam Smith, whose ideas were avidly adopted by the new American Republic, acknowledged that his capitalist ideas would not be good for every one.
+On the other hand, what we have now is hardly capitalism, it is legalized theft on a grand scale thanks to cupidity and a dysfunctional political system.

-Some of Toronto’s major assets; it is an eclectic foodie town with some terrific restaurants and cool bars of creative mixologists.
+But on to another Toronto and some of its major assets; it is an eclectic foodie town with some terrific restaurants and cool bars of creative mixologists.
 It has an incredibly diverse population and on the surface at least, Canadians have been more successful at integration than the US.
-Admittedly, they are not burdened by the original sin of slavery that has yet to be properly addressed and atoned for in the US, but they have been better about integrating their large Asian population too.
+Admittedly, they are not burdened by the original sin of slavery that has yet to be properly addressed in the US, but they have been better about integrating their large Asian population too.
 It is the norm rather than the exception to see groups of friends of all races strolling along the streets, while mixed race couples and families abound.

 Being an integrated place, it should not need to be said that Toronto is also LGBTQ friendly, but I’ll say it anyway.
 Most of all, everything they say about Canadians is true – they are marvelously kind and friendly people.
 I never stood for long with my map looking puzzled before someone asked if they could help.
 Servers, bar staff – everyone was positively amicable.
 I don’t know why they are so much nicer than Americans, but any American who isn’t an idiot willingly concedes that this is just a fact.
 And they are so much nicer than the British that even Harry and Meghan are coming to stay…… Lastly, even the local government in Toronto has a sense of humor.
 Or they hire dyslexics.
 Check out the photo below.